Elevate-Code/streamlit-projectstarter/README.md

 6. ⚠️ Remove this entire section from your README.md file once you've cloned the repository and are ready to proceed with your project.

 ### Optional: Basic Authentication with `auth.py`

-If your project requires user authentication for a limited number of users, `auth.py` is provided for basic username-password authentication.
-It's optional and can be removed if not needed.
+`auth.py` is provided for basic username-password authentication for a limited number of users.
+It's modular and can be removed if not needed.

 1. Add user credentials to `.env` file in the format: `username='password'`
 2. Add this code to the top of `app.py` and all other pages requiring authentication:
    ```python